aaruff/LabManager/README.md

 For more examples see [this tutorial](http://www.mkyong.com/logging/log4j-log4j-properties-examples/).

-### Executor Installation
+### Executor
-The controller consists of an executable `LabManager-Executor.exe`, and two configuration files:
+The controller consists of an executable `LabManager-Executor.exe`, and two configuration files: config.properties, and log4j.properties.
-- config.properties
-- log4j.properties

-Copy the `client` folder containing all of the above files into a directory of your choice (e.g. `C:\LabManager\executor`).
+First copy the `executor` folder containing into a directory of your choice (e.g. `C:\LabManager\executor`) on the executor computer.

 Edit the `config.properties` file and specify the controller computer's IP address, it's port, and the executor (local computer's) computer name.